Ruka-CFW/rk3128-cfw/doc/install.md

 * Now, you can proceed with the next steps.

 **CFW INSTALL**
+* If you didn´t create the backup, do it, IT´S MANDATORY
 * Please install first Rev D firmware.
 If that didn´t work, install Rev A or B.
 * Unzip RKDevTool and click on the exe file
 * Click on Upgrade Firmware tab and then on firmware.
 A modal window will open and you will need to select the image